HoudiniGraphql/houdini/CONTRIBUTING.md

 ## Piecing It All Together

-If you made it this far in the guide, you're awesome (even if you just skipped ahead).
-If you **did** just skip ahead, this section isn't going to spend much time explaining things so you probably want to go back and read the other sections first.
-When setting out to build a new feature, you should start by asking yourself a few questions:
+If you made it this far in the guide, you're awesome - even if you just skipped ahead.
+Either way, when it's time to start thinking about adding a feature to the codebase, you should start by asking yourself a few questions:

 1. Does the feature appear in the graphql documents that a developer will use?
 If so, you will need to think of a way to persist what the user types in the generated artifacts.
 Remember that the cache will walk down the selection field